 These are only a few examples, as there are countless ways in which a person may be injured on someone else’s property.

 In order to win a premises liability case, you must show that the property owner or occupier had a duty toward you, breached that duty, and the breach caused your injury.
 This is sometimes more difficult than it sounds, as it requires a solid showing of evidence and property owners will often try to avoid liability.
 For this reason, you always want to have representation by a premises liability lawyer.
-If you have been injured, call the Law Offices of Shane Smith at (770) 487-8999 today.
+If you have been injured, call Shane Smith Law at (770) 487-8999 today.